Behavior & Limits

 Design Decisions

-Daemon is last-resort process supervision, not a service abstraction.
-It has no ports, ingress, scaling, storage, or trigger model.
-Those belong to Container and Worker.
+Daemon is process supervision, not a scalable service abstraction.
+It has no triggers, scaling, or storage model.
+Use Container when you need replica controls, persistent storage, or multiple service ports.

 Commands are opt-in.
 A daemon without command handlers should not poll the manager for work.